jnanajyoti/Constant-selection-evolutionary-dynamics-on-weighted-networks/README.md

 # Fixation Probability of weighted networks

 This repository contains the `functions.ipynb` Jupyter notebook, offering a suite of functions to calculate the fixation probabilities of static weighted networks, assuming constant-selection evolutionary dynamics.
 It is an accompaniment of [Bhaumik & Masuda (2024)](https://arxiv.org/abs/2403.17208) .
-The methods for the static netoworks are based on Hindersin et al. (2016), available at [efficientFixation](https://github.com/hindersin/efficientFixation), and further explored within the context [NM: This sentence is vague.
-Are you saying that our code extends theirs to the case of weighted networks?
-Be clearer.][JB: I followed the math and algorithms that they outlined in their paper [Hindersin et al. (2016)](https://pubmed.ncbi.nlm.nih.gov/27555086/), but I didn't use any of their code.
-Additionally, the code for the larger symmetric networks and empirical networks that I wrote was unrelated to their work].
+The methods for the static netoworks are based on Hindersin et al. (2016), available at [efficientFixation](https://github.com/hindersin/efficientFixation), and further explored within the context.
+[NM: I don't understand "further explored within the context".
+Either explain better or delete.]

 ## How to Use

-The `functions.ipynb` notebook is equipped with functions designed for the analysis of fixation probabilities across various network configurations, including weighted and unweighted networks [NM: This 'temporal switching' part contradicts the above paragraph because in the above paragraph you only said weighted networks.
-Mention temporal as well there?
-Also, it that is the case, explicitly say that weighted network part accompanies our arxiv paper and the switching network part accompanies our JMB paper.
-Just to make sure, in our JMB paper we did not particularly released our code and you are doing it here for the first time for the JMB paper?
-I simply want to know.][JB: Removed the temporal part.
-Yes, I didn't release the code for our JMB paper post submission until you asked me to upload it, to share it with Aming Li.
-So, [https://github.com/naokimas/Fixation-Probability], contains all the functions I used in our JMB paper.].
+The `functions.ipynb` notebook is equipped with functions designed for the analysis of fixation probabilities across various unweighted and weighted networks.
 Below is a breakdown of the primary functions and their intended applications:

 ### Transition probability matrices

-- **`T_weightMat_Mat(G, r)`**: Generates the 2<sup>N</sup> x 2<sup>N</sup> transition probability matrix for a network `G` with fitness value `r` for the mutant type, and for Birth-death updating.
+- **`T_weightMat_Mat(G, r)`**: Generates the $$2^N$$ 2<sup>N</sup> x 2<sup>N</sup> transition probability matrix for a network `G` with fitness value `r` for the mutant type, and for Birth-death updating.

 - **`T_weightMat_dB(G,r)`**: Generates the 2<sup>N</sup> x 2<sup>N</sup> transition probability matrix for a network `G` with fitness value `r`, and for death-Birth updating.